havva-dogan/dental-lesion-detection/README.md

 # Dental Lesion Detection

-Semantic segmentation of dental white lesions in clinical images using a U-Net architecture trained on Google Colab with GPU acceleration.

 ## What this project does

 Detects and segments white lesions in dental photographs — a computer vision approach to assist clinical image analysis.
 The model takes a grayscale dental image as input and outputs a pixel-level mask highlighting lesion regions.